-My current research investigates how students and teachers define the labor of writing and writing instruction within the context of composition classrooms, and how the adoption of digital technology transforms these definitions.
-My Computers and Composition article (with Chad Iwertz), “‘Are the Instructors Going to Teach Us Anything?’: Conceptualizing Student and Teacher Roles in the ‘Rhetorical Composing’ MOOC,” examines how composition in massive open online environments challenge students’ expectations of what writing instruction entails.
-In this article, we analyze discourse about teachers in the most viewed and discussed message board thread, “Are the Instructors Going to Teach Us Anything?” and demonstrate how certain students rely on fixed notions of active teacher and passive student to understand the work of writing instruction.
-Continuing this vein of research, I am currently working on a project that analyzes characteristics of interaction within second-year writing students’ online peer reviews statements to understand how and when students provide positive, critical, specific, and vague feedback to each other.
+In addition to investigating how teachers describe the experiences of students, I am also interested in how students characterize the work of instructors.
+My Computers and Composition article (with Chad Iwertz), “‘Are the Instructors Going to Teach Us Anything?’: Conceptualizing Student and Teacher Roles in the ‘Rhetorical Composing’ MOOC,” examines how massive open online environments can challenge students’ expectations of what writing instruction entails.
+In this article, we analyze discourse about teachers in the most viewed and discussed message board thread, “Are the Instructors Going to Teach Us Anything?” and demonstrate how participants in the course shift between the roles of passive learner and expert teacher to both acquire and produce knowledge in the MOOC environment.
+Our findings suggest that we should move beyond traditional, binary ways of understanding performed roles of student and instructor so that we can better understand how learning takes place in online writing environments.